KarasiewiczStephane/WitOMI/README.md

 Exercise (temporal example)
 ===========================

 Now, try to do the same work but with the data `ardecheinv`.
-The invertebrates abundances were log(x+1) transformed to do the analysis.
-Take a look at the `$env` data to find the different seasons.
+Herein, **the invertebrates' abundances need to be log(x+1) transform prior the analysis**, and the first column of the `$env` data are the seasons use to divide the dataset.
 Replace spring and autumn by numbers to allow the `subniche` function to work properly.
 After the OMI analysis and WitOMI calculations, you should obtain the following results:

 ![](README_files/figure-markdown_github/unnamed-chunk-29-1.png)![](README_files/figure-markdown_github/unnamed-chunk-29-2.png)![](README_files/figure-markdown_github/unnamed-chunk-29-3.png)![](README_files/figure-markdown_github/unnamed-chunk-29-4.png)![](README_files/figure-markdown_github/unnamed-chunk-29-5.png)![](README_files/figure-markdown_github/unnamed-chunk-29-6.png)![](README_files/figure-markdown_github/unnamed-chunk-29-7.png)